mtlynch/mtlynch.io/content/notes/zig-unit-test-c-project/index.md

 output bytes: 21
 ```

 Hooray, no more compiler warnings.
-If I were trying to compile all of uStreamer, I'd have to figure out how to get `us_signum_to_string` to compile, but since I'm just trying to call `us_base64_encode` from Zig, I don't need `us_signum_to_string`.
+If I were trying to compile all of uStreamer, I'd have to figure out how to get `us_signum_to_string` to compile.
+Since I'm just trying to call `us_base64_encode` from Zig, I don't need `us_signum_to_string`.

 If I compare my `test.c` program's output to my system's built-in `base64` utility, I can verify that I'm producing the correct result: